jah1994/TheThresher/README.md

 # TheThresher

-This is a tool for online blind deconvolution of high frame-rate astronomical imaging data.
+This is a tool for online blind deconvolution of high frame-rate astronomical imaging data, and a continuation of DWH and DFM's work on a project of the same name, https://github.com/davidwhogg/TheThresher.

-It attempts to fit a model to large stacks of imaging data, in which the image-to-image PSF is varying, via a stochastic optimisation.
+It attempts to fit a model to large stacks of imaging data via a stochastic optimisation.
+In order to be performant, it leverages the automatic differentiation and GPU support provided by PyTorch.

-It is a continuation of DWH and DFM's work on a project of the same name, https://github.com/davidwhogg/TheThresher.
+While designed to work with high frame-rate imaging in particular, the ideas here can be used to fit models to large stacks of conventional CCD imaging, providing an interesting alternative to co-addition approaches when the image-to-image PSF is varying.

 ## How to run this software